 The first theme, The Good Old Way, is an old and typical air written mostly in the Dorian mode to produce a somber feeling.
 A portion of the tune in the major key is attributed to Primitive Methodism introduced into the Isle of Mann about the time of Wood's birth in 1882.
 The second tune, introducing the lively section of the work, is based on the reel The Manx Fiddler.
 Chaloner, writing in the middle of the seventeenth century, remarked that the Manx people were ``much addicted to the music of the violyne, so that there is scarce a family in the Island, but more or less can play upon it; but as they are ill composers, so are they bad players.''
 Sweet Water in the Common, the third tune, relates to the old practice of summoning a jury of twenty-four men, comprised of three men from each of the parishes in the district where the dispute took place, to decide questions connected with watercourses, boundaries, etc. The fourth and last tune is a fine old hymn, The Harvest of the Sea, sung by the fishermen as a song of thanksgiving after their safe return from the fishing grounds.

-Guy Woolfenden (England, b.
-1937) studied at Christ's College Cambridge and GSM.
-He has served as Music Director for the Royal Shakespeare Company since 1962.
-In that capacity, he has composed more than one hundred and fifty scores to support their productions.
-He has adapted other Shakespearean thematic material in his composition Gallimaufry.
+Guy Woolfenden (England, July 12, 1937 - April 15, 2016) studied at Christ's College Cambridge and Guildhall School of Music and arts.
+He had served as Music Director for the Royal Shakespeare Company beginning in 1962.
+In that capacity, he composed more than one hundred and fifty scores to support their productions.
+He adapted other Shakespearean thematic material in his composition Gallimaufry.
 His French Impressions was commissioned by the Metropolitan Wind Symphony of Boston.
 Woolfenden became a patron of the Birmingham (England) Symphonic Winds in 1997 and soon after completed Curtain Call under their commission.
 The Birmingham Symphonic Winds premiered his Firedance in November 2002.

 Viola: What country, friend, is this?